TomKrauss/pks-edit/doc/manual/navigate.md

 navigate to the cross reference (word under the caret).
 If no matching cross reference is found in the later case, this will fall back to open the list of known cross references.

-PKS-Edit by default looks for a file named `tags` located in the _current directory_ of the file currently edited.
+PKS Edit by default looks for a file named `tags` located in the _current directory_ of the file currently edited.
 One can explicitly open a cross reference list using menu "Extras->Open Tag File...".

 ## Auto-Bookmarks

-PKS-Edit sets automatic bookmarks
+PKS Edit sets automatic bookmarks

 1. when navigating to other positions (search, traversal of links)
 2. when starting a new editing operation